 To the Bristol Cathedral, providing a nicely contradictory backdrop to the more modern buildings directly next to the river.

-The day was chilly, so after my walk I was happy to warm up in the lovely coffee shop at the Arnolfini, a modern art center.
+The day was chilly, so after my walk, I was happy to warm up in the lovely coffee shop at the Arnolfini, a modern art center.
 They were changing exhibitions the day I was there, so I didn’t get to see the gallery space.
-But I enjoyed a lovely cup of tea and piece of apple cake.
+I sat watching the art installments moved around, which reminded me of an old friend who’s an artist herself.
+She’s someone who gets excited about visiting the Charles Saatchi gallery.
+The gallery portraits inspired and paved her way to the world of art.
+It’s amazing how a cup of coffee can make you nostalgic!

 While I was enjoying the SS Britain, Matt and the boys (who for some mysterious reason immediately got their second wind as soon as we parted – sigh) had a wonderful time at the Bristol Museum and Art Gallery which houses a small but interesting dinosaur exhibit.
 This was followed up with yummy milkshakes at Rocotillos, a diner across the street.